TriDangContact/Compiler/README.md

 - A Semantic Analyzer that generates assembly instructions and symbol table handling

 <h2>To run:</h2>
-- Click on the executable file or
+- Click on the executable file OR
 - Compile using <code>javac LexicalAnalyzer.java</code> and run using <code>java LexicalAnalyzer</code>